Bruce Brown (basketball): College career

 As a sophomore with the Miami Hurricanes, Brown averaged 11.4 points, 7.1 rebounds and four assists per game and shot 27 percent from three-point range.
 He only played 19 games and missed the postseason with a left foot injury that required surgery.
 After the season Brown declared for the 2018 NBA draft but did not hire an agent, thereby allowing for the possibility of returning to college.
 He ultimately decided to stay in the draft.

 Professional career

 Detroit Pistons (2018–2020)

 On June 21, 2018, Brown was drafted 42nd overall by the Detroit Pistons in the 2018 NBA draft.
-Brown made his NBA debut on October 17, 2018, against the Brooklyn Nets, scoring no points with two rebounds and an assist in 19 minutes of action.
+He made his NBA debut on October 17, 2018, against the Brooklyn Nets, scoring no points with two rebounds and an assist in 19 minutes of action.
 On November 2, 2019, he posted 22 points and seven assists, with no turnovers, in a 113–109 win over the Nets.
 On February 2, 2020, Brown recorded 19 points, 10 rebounds and eight assists in a 128–123 overtime victory over the Denver Nuggets.